Search

 Ladies!
 Get Screened for Breast Cancer

 Early detection is a significant piece of the breast cancer puzzle.
-Susan Cox, Renown Health Director of Cancer Operations, discusses what you need to watch for and how the latest technology can help detect potential cancer sooner.
+Susan Cox, Renown Health Senior Director of Cancer Operations, discusses what you need to watch for and how the latest technology can help detect potential cancer sooner.
 When should women start getting breast exams?
 It depends on risk factors: Average-risk women: Most medical organizations recommend the first mammogram between 40 and 44.
 Higher-risk women: Dependent on their high risk, which will dictate when they start screening, but generally around the age of 30 and not before 25 years old.

 Read More About Ladies!
 Get Screened for Breast Cancer